 Meanwhile, in the late 1940s the University of Colorado Medical School started to attract national attention.
 Psychiatry was taught for all four years in the medical school curriculum, had a liaison program that linked psychiatry to other services and established an outpatient psychiatric clinic for children.

-Interest in psychoanalysis grew and from the late 1950s to the early 1970s, a group of six individuals (Robert Emde, John Kelly, Paul Levine, David Metcalf, George Mizner, and Samuel Wagonfeld) were interested in psychoanalytic training but did not want to move or wait until the Denver Institute was open, and so they commuted every other week, eighteen times per year for five years to the Chicago Institute for their training.
+Interest in psychoanalysis grew and from the late 1950s to the early 1970s, a group of six individuals (Robert Emde, John Kelly, Paul Levine, David Metcalf, George Mizner, and Samuel Wagonfeld) were interested in training and waited, as faculty members in the University of Colorado’s Department of Psychiatry, until the Denver Institute began with its first classes in 1968.
+John Kelly and Robert Emde graduated in 1974 and the rest graduated in the following year.

 Herbert Gaskill was the chair of Department of Psychiatry at the University of Colorado and was instrumental in creating the Institute.
 In 1969 the Denver Institute for Psychoanalysis was founded, and later became accredited in 1972 by the American Psychoanalytic Association.